-Don't simply look at cost when purchasing a humidifier.
-Capacity is an important factor.
 A humidifier's capacity should match your household's needs.
 Capacity is measured in gallons per day of operation.
 One method of estimating the capacity you need is to determine the square footage of the area you want to humidify.
 Use the chart below to determine what output level is best for you:

 |Area||Output Rating (Gallons per day)|

 |500 sq. ft. or lower||1.5--2.0|